lastingParadox/ff-site/archive-to-markdown/md/ff2/18-cruisin-for-a-snoozin.md

 **Jelsafan0** _(08-Sep-18 05:02 PM)_

-> That’s fine.
+> That's fine.
 I get it.
-There are things I don’t like talking about either.
+There are things I don't like talking about either.
 > But... if you ever need someone to talk to...
-I’ll be around.
+I'll be around.

 **PlasmaPerson** _(08-Sep-18 05:03 PM)_